ocaml/dune/doc/jsoo.rst

 .. _jsoo:

 **********************
-JavaScript compilation
+JavaScript Compilation
 **********************

-js_of_ocaml_ is a compiler from OCaml to JavaScript.
+Js_of_ocaml_ is a compiler from OCaml to JavaScript.
 The compiler works by translating OCaml bytecode to JS files.
-The compiler can be installed with opam:
+The compiler can be installed with Opam:

 .. code:: bash